Marvin Jones Jr. Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 - Against the Bills last week, Jones was targeted five times and picked up 21 yards on three receptions.

-- Jones' over his last three games stat line reveals 15 catches for 156 yards and one touchdown.
+- Jones' stat line over his last three games includes 15 grabs for 156 yards and one touchdown.
 He put up 52.0 yards per game, and was targeted 23 times.

 Jones' Jacksonville Teammates